danscan/stdloggly/README.md

 stdloggly
 =========

-Send any program's stdout and stderr to [Loggly](http://loggly.com).
+Start a process and send its stdout and stderr to [Loggly](http://loggly.com).

 ## Installation